 We carry out this work through advocacy, communication, education, advice and technical support.
 We also provide a platform for collaboration and a community of practice that creates a network of advocates, technical experts, program staff, and others to share information, best practices, inspiration, and creativity.

 The Climate Partnership is guided by a Working Group of non-governmental organizations and municipal and institutional participants.
+The government, university, and institutional participants in the Working Group provide information to the coalition, but have no role in its decisions.
 The Ecology Center serves as the convenor and host organization for the coalition.
 Any individual, business, or organization can sign up as a member or “partner” to support the A2CP mission.
 These are the participants in the Working Group as of September 2019: